 In order for the cleanup to be effective, however, the plume must first be adequately characterized, and then additional wells, treatment facilities, possibly reinjection wells and similar other facilities and techniques will be required before the plume can be fully remediated.
 Ideally, the perchlorate-contaminated water plume can be pumped out of the ground, the water treated and then either used or reinjected back into the ground.
 In some cases removal of contaminated soil may be required.
 These questions will begin to be answered more fully as the plume is characterized more definitively.
 The study purpose of H.R.
-2316 will help us answer these questions and put us in a position to resolve this once and for all.
+200 will help us answer these questions and put us in a position to resolve this once and for all.
 Only upon completion of such a study can we fully implement a plan to contain its movement and put a plan in place to effectively clean up this precious drinking water source.

-In closing, I want to express my City's sincere thanks for the assistance we have received up to this point from Senators Feinstein, Boxer, Congressman Baca and, of course, Congresswoman Napolitano who has been a leader in water issues in California.
+In closing, I want to express my City's sincere thanks for the assistance we have received up to this point from Senators Dianne Feinstein, Barbara Boxer, Congressman Joe Baca and Congresswoman Grace Napolitano, all of whom have been leaders on water issues in California.